Enums in OpenAPI

 type.
 The enum

-keyword is however most used with the base string
+keyword is often used with the base string

 and integer